php-dev-br/laravel-doc-pt-br/quickstart.md

 <a name="deleting-the-task"></a>
 ### Deleting The Task

 Finally, let's add logic to our route to actually delete the given task.
-We can use [implicit model binding](routing.md#route-model-binding) to automatically retrieve the `Task` model that corresponds to the `{task}` route parameter.

-In our route callback, we will use the `delete` method to delete the record.
+We can use the Eloquent `findOrFail` method to retrieve a model by ID or throw a 404 exception if the model does not exist.
+Once we retrieve the model, we will use the `delete` method to delete the record.
 Once the record is deleted, we will redirect the user back to the `/` URL:

-	Route::delete('/task/{task}', function (Task $task) {
+	Route::delete('/task/{id}', function ($id) {
-		$task->delete();
+		Task::findOrFail($id)->delete();

 		return redirect('/');
 	});